thisisshub/devel/README.md

 # DEVEL
 thisisshub's devel folder

-## Contents
+# Contents
-Contains all the folders of projects
+## Contains all the folders of projects

-Classified into public and personal, rest are self explanatory
+Classified into public and personal.